arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 ### Create sample data

-Add the real output data that was gotten from the request as the json sample data:
+Add the real output data that you received from the request as the json sample data:
 `phiphi/pipeline_jobs/gathers/<child_type_name>.json`.

 It is important to remove PI data.
 List of things that should be removed:
 - Ids
 - Ids or usernames of accounts
-- Names of user names people (that are not well known) also in the text of a post or comment.
+- People's names or usernames in the text of a post or comments
 - URLs

-One option is to replace this with the attribute name and an index.
-See `tiktok_hashtags_posts.json` for examples.
+One option is to replace this with the attribute name and an index. e.g. tiktok-hashtags-authorMetaId1 for an author's id.
+See tiktok_hashtags_posts.json for more examples.

 ### Add normalizer

-Add normaliser to `phiphi/pipeline_jobs/gathers/normalisers.py` including test and fixtures to `phiphi/tests/pipeline_jobs/gathers/conftest.py`
+Add normaliser to `phiphi/pipeline_jobs/gathers/normalisers.py` including tests and fixtures to `phiphi/tests/pipeline_jobs/gathers/conftest.py`

 Also add the normaliser to the variable `gather_normalisation_map` in